Payin P2P Seamless Wallet Integration

 }

 Compute the local hash using the MD5 128-bit hashing algorithm.
-Generate the hash locally.
+Use the order_id, received_amount, and status received in the callback array for computing the local hash.

 $hash_status = "Hash Matched";